 Naming Your Images

-Here’s what Google image publishing guidelines states “my-new-black-kitten.jpg is a lot more informative than IMG00023.JPG.
-Descriptive file names can also be useful to users: If we’re unable to find suitable text in the page on which we found the image, we’ll use the file name as the image’s snippet in our search results”
+my-new-black-kitten.jpg is a lot more informative than IMG00023.JPG.
+Descriptive file names can also be useful to users: If we’re unable to find suitable text in the page on which we found the image, we’ll use the file name as the image’s snippet in our search results

-The simple take from the example above is that Google will use the file-name when all other information is missing.
+Above example clearly reveals that Google can and when appropriate will use the image file name when all other information is missing.
 So make Google’s job easier by naming your images intelligently.

 Images in HTML by w3.org